 \subsection{Simulation Environment and Settings}

 We build a 5-lane highway road in the SUMO microscopic simulator \cite{lopez2018microscopic}.
 The road length is 1000 m and lane width is 3.2 m.
-The speed limit of each lane is set to 55 mph.
+The speed limit of each lane is set to 24.59 m/s (55 mph).
 Vehicles arrive from the entrance of the road, and the number of vehicles emitted each second follows a binomial distribution.
 The intelligent driver model (IDM) \cite{treiber2000congested} is selected as the car-following model for all simulated vehicles.
-The corresponding parameters settings are shown in Table \ref{tab:IDM_params}.
-Besides, we set lateral resolution to 0.8m and choose the SL2015 model \cite{erdmann2015sumo} as the lane-changing model.
-Table \ref{tab:IDM_fd} show the traffic demands used in the simulation scenarios.

-The relation of inflow and density is decided by the concave fundamental diagram derived from IDM car-following model, as illustrated in Fig. \ref{fig:idm_demand}.
+The corresponding parameter settings are shown in Table \ref{tab:IDM_params}.
+In addition, we set the lateral resolution to 0.8m and choose the SL2015 model \cite{erdmann2015sumo} as the lane-changing model.
+Table \ref{tab:IDM_fd} shows the traffic demands in the simulation scenarios.
+The relation of inflow and density is decided by the fundamental diagram derived from IDM car-following model, as illustrated in Fig. \ref{fig:idm_demand}.